JustinYuu/siameseNN-fewshot/README.md

 # siameseNN-fewshot
-A pytorch reimplementation of Siamese Neural Networks for One-shot Image Recogniation,ICML2015
+A pytorch reimplementation of Siamese Neural Networks for One-shot Image Recogniation, ICML2015